SEI-SEA-1-25/express-project-organizer/readme.md

 #### Part 4: Stubbing routes

-Now that you have your API planned out.
-Stub those routes!
-Just use simple responses to ensure that everyhting is linked up.
+Using the handy **RESTful** routing resource document that you just generated, stub those routes!
+Just use simple responses in your route stubs to ensure that everyhting is linked up.

 #### Part 5: Adding CRUD functionality